NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/hera_user_guide.rst

     lfs getstripe <filename>

-The Hera default configuration uses “Progressive FileLayout” or PFL.
+The Hera default configuration uses “Progressive File Layout” or PFL.

   * The first part of each file is stored on SSD
   * Up to 256 KB, single stripe (This is similar to how Panasas /scratch3,4 operated)